galasa-dev/automation/README.md

 Finally, the 'git-status' task is run which sends back to the PR on Github whether the PR build was successful or failed.
 We can then perform the 'git-clean' task on the Automation and Wrapping repositories.

+### pr-gradle

+This Pipeline is triggered when a pull request is opened in the [Gradle repository](https://github.com/galasa-dev/gradle).

+This pipeline will following the structure above.
+It will have two 'git-clone' tasks, cloning the Automation and Gradle repositories.

+This build requires a gradle build.
+We use the generic task 'gradle-build' and pass in the necessary parameters revelant to the gradle repository.

+We then perform a docker build and the image is then pushed to [harbor](harbor.galasa.dev/galasadev/galasa-gradle) and is tagged with the latest commit SHA in the pr so the image is easily identifyable.

+### pr-maven

+This Pipeline is triggered when a pull request is opened in the [Maven repository](https://github.com/galasa-dev/maven).

+This pipeline will following the structure above.
+It will have two 'git-clone' tasks, cloning the Maven and Wrapping repositories.

+This build requires a maven build.
+Therefore, another task is needed - 'maven-gpg' - prior to performing the 'maven-build' task.

+We then perform a docker build and the image is then pushed to [harbor](harbor.galasa.dev/galasadev/galasa-maven) and is tagged with the latest commit SHA in the pr so the image is easily identifyable.

+### main-*repository*

+When there is a push to the main branch of a repository, the main build is for that repository is invoked.
+Every main build follows similar a structure that make use of generic tasks that can be sibstituted in when needed to keep pipelines more maintainable.
+However more detail about each pipeline is documented below as there are repository specific components.
+Every main build will incorporate the following tasks:
+The first task is to clone the repository where the push to main occurred and clone the automation repository.
+Then the 'get-commit' task is called to get the latest commit of the repository.
+A maven or gradle build is then performed depending on the repository to build the repository artifact.
+Then a docker build task is used to build the image of the main branch of the repository including the recent pushed changes and is pushed to harbor with the tag 'main' and deployed to the remote maven repository.
+This is so we can distinguish the image from ones built from pull requests and will also be use to deploy to the remote maven repository.
+We then perform the 'recycle-deployment' task which *************** Finally, a git-clean is then performed on the repositories that were cloned.

+### main-automation

+The main automation build is different to the other repositories.
+This pipeline is triggered when there is a push to the main branch in the automation repository.
+We still initially clone the automation repository, but we then do a series of docker builds for the custom images which we then push to [harbor](harbor.galasa.dev/common), with the tag 'main'.
+Fianlly, we perform the task 'git-clean'

 ### main-wrapping